denten-books/plain-text/30-format.md

 confines of a page or screen?
 Can one imagine paragraphs that unfold spatially not in two dimensions, a rectangle, but in one, along a straight line, or in three, in the shape of a cube?
 These questions confound because paragraphs draw a singular figure.
-They are a textual container of a type.
-Any other shape less or more than the paragraph would go by another name, would constitute another format.
+They are textual containers of a type.
+Any other shape less or more than the paragraph would go by another name; it would constitute another format.
 To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
 A flat shoebox cannot contain shoes.
 It can hold only images of footwear.
 A paragraph embodies a similarly singular arrangement of elements.
 It is a container or a data structure of a kind, made to hold a certain amount of sentences.

 We may liken paragraphs, words, and sentences to nesting dolls: data structures that contain within them further, smaller arrangements of